dlab-berkeley/RStudio-Project-Management/README.md

 # RStudio-Project-Management
+This workshop was presented to the UC Berkeley D-Lab Digital Humanities Working Group on March 7, 2019 as an overview of data science tools and keeping them organized using RStudio Projects.

 ## Resources
 While comprehensive, this list of resources is far from exhaustive.
 There are many programs available to help manage your Themes, Teams, Tools, and Timelines in terms of your: